militaryinvestor/militaryinvestor.github.io/_posts/2022-03-06-Dont-Panic.md

 #### Why You Shouldn't Sell (if you believe in the market)

 J.P.
 Morgan recently released an article in February 2022 called "[The case for (always) staying invested](https://www.jpmorgan.com/wealth-management/wealth-partners/insights/the-case-for-always-staying-invested)."
-It makes the point that most investors are their own worst enemy.
+It shows that most investors are their own worst enemy.
 For example, they show that most investors underperformed S&P 500 index (2.9% vs. 7.5%) and even a conservative 60/40 split of stock/bond index funds (2.9% vs. 6.4%).
 Though the article primarily highlights that investors do not diversify enough (by failing to use index funds), market timing also affects these poor returns.

 ![Diversification](../assets/images/2022-03-06-Don't-Panic-infographic.jpg)
 [Source](https://www.jpmorgan.com/wealth-management/wealth-partners/insights/the-case-for-always-staying-invested)

-Furthermore, this article shows - as do several other investing books - that exiting the market for just a few days can greatly cut your investment profits.
-In the chart below, it shows that (over the last 20 years) that being fully invested in the S&P index would've earned you a 9.4% return.  **However, just missing the 10 best days in the market would've cut your return by _nearly half_ to 5.21%.**
+Furthermore, this article shows (as do several other investing books) that exiting the market for just a few good days can greatly cut your investment profits.
+In the chart below, it shows that (over the last 20 years) being fully invested in the S&P index would've earned you a 9.4% return.  **However, just missing the 10 best days in the market would've cut your return by _nearly half_ (to 5.21%).**

 ![Stay Invested Chart](../assets/images/2022-03-06-Don't-Panic-infographic-2.jpg)
 [Source](https://www.jpmorgan.com/wealth-management/wealth-partners/insights/the-case-for-always-staying-invested)